I want to insure an occupied property during renovationsGet Quotes

 Why choose us at UKinsuranceNET?

-Carefully chosen, specialist renovation and extension insurance arranged by us here at UKinsuranceNET may be tailored to provide the cover you need for your particular renovation project – however large or small.
+Carefully chosen, specialist home renovation and extension insurance arranged by us here at UKinsuranceNET may be tailored to provide the cover you need for your renovation project – however large or small.

-Not only are our policies competitively priced, but you may arrange this particular type of insurance for just as long as you need – as long as the works are likely to be in progress, just three or six months, let’s say, rather than the full 12-month period typically required by other types of home building and contents or landlord insurance cover.
+Not only are our policies competitively priced, but you may arrange this specialist property undergoing works insurance for just as long as you need – as long as the works are likely to be in progress, just three or six months, let’s say, rather than the full 12-month period typically required by other types of home building and contents or landlord insurance cover.